LCOGT/banzai-nres/docs/banzai_nres/classification-rv.rst

 Stellar Classification
 ~~~~~~~~~~~~~~~~~~~~~~

-BANZAI-NRES obtains an initial guess for the stellar effective temperature by querying the Gaia catalog at the coordinates of the observation.
+BANZAI-NRES obtains an initial guess for the stellar effective temperature by querying the Gaia catalog
+(Gaia Collaboration et al. 2016, DOI: 10.1051/0004-6361/201629272; Gaia Collaboration et al. 2021) at the coordinates of the observation.
-It then cross-correlates the spectra with models from a Phoenix model grid in steps of :math:`T_{eff}`, :math:`\log g`, [Fe/H], and [:math:`\alpha' /Fe].
+It then cross-correlates the spectra with models from a Phoenix model grid in steps of :math:`T_{eff}`, :math:`\log g`, [Fe/H], and [alpha/Fe] around the initial guess.
 Accounting for the effects of stellar rotation is a potential future development.
 The set of parameters resulting in the highest cross-correlation peak is taken as the stellar parameter estimate and the corresponding Phoenix model
 is used as the cross-correlation template to generate the RV measurement.